vijityannapon/LARAVEL-TODO-RESTFUL-API/readme.md

 ## Installation

-First : You can clone this repository.
+First : You can clone this repository and set permission of folder storage to 0777.

 Secound : Create Your DB  and config in file /config/database.php